 There have been studies done to prove that back pain has a direct connection to the depression level in a person as well.
 The more intense or frequent the back pain, the more often they felt feelings of being depressed.

 The person suffering from the back pain problem isn’t the only one who has their daily life affected by the issue.
 Family and friends are taking time out of their daily routines in order to lend a hand to someone that can’t perform their own daily activities.
 Some of the statistics surrounding this are a little bit hard to believe when thinking about what is being given up because of this chronic problem.
+This is especially true if you experience a fever with lower back pain.

 For the non-pain suffers, the back pain statistics show that four out of ten have done at least one or more of what’s listed above at some point in regards to daily living activities.

 In the past, many of the people that would complain of back issues would be those that were performing difficult physical labor type of jobs.
 That is no longer the case.
 Today, 54% of the people with the problems are those that sit at office desk positions.
+Today, 54% of the people with the problems are those that sit at office desk positions and those who have lower back pain during their period or monthly cycle.

 Before going into the details of treatment for back pain, first, take a look at some of these facts: